U.S. grand jury probing Deutsche Borse unit's ties to Iran bank

 Citi did not oppose the plaintiffs' request to have the funds handed over, but Clearstream, Banca UBAE and Bank Markazi all moved to dismiss the lawsuit.

-In February 2013, Forrest ruled in the victims' favour and ordered the funds turned over.
+In February 2013, Forrest ruled in the victims' favor and ordered the funds turned over.

 The transfer is on hold, however, while Bank Markazi pursues an appeal at the 2nd U.S. Circuit Court of Appeals.
 Clearstream and Banca UBAE initially appealed before settling with the plaintiffs last year.